Wednesday, July 16, 2025

 It isn't half bad.
 The clever, poetic clues are a challenge for us readers as well as the two kids.
 The masterminds behind the challenge really intend for them to work hard for it, and it is great when we discover their identities.
 Not in the least surprising, given the extreme inside knowledge they evidently possess, but very satisfying.

 The whole boarding school thread is a bugbear of mine.
 What a shame to break up such a close-knit family who all love their home.
-When Randy and Oliver suggests homeschooling their own kids, I'm right on board with them.
+When Randy and Oliver suggest homeschooling their own kids, I'm right on board with them.
 Still, having said that, I understand Father Melendy's reasoning in this instance.
 Given their ages and exceptional talents, it is inevitable that Mona, Rush, and Mark require far more specialized training in their fields than Carthage Public School is able to offer.

 Just the same, I can't help taking off a star for their absence anyway.
 Don't get me wrong, Randy and Oliver are both delightful.
 I love her endearing, whimsical nature and his self-contained nerdiness.
 But I feel we need more of the others to make any plot really shine.
 It lacks a certain spice without Mona's performative ways, and Rush's mischievous, spot-on sense of humor.
 Even though we never get to physically hear Rush's excellent piano playing through the pages, this final book is still a bar short of a symphony without him in it more.
 We need all four siblings as the corners of a whole package, the Melendy Quartet.